Al0nnso/Al0nnso/README.md

 15y dev & bug hunter

 **CEO of The Bug Hunter**
-The 1º Bug Bounty platform of brazil
+The 1º Bug Bounty edTech platform of brazil

 My [linkedin](https://www.linkedin.com/in/andres-alonso-7527371ab/) for 💼 stuff